 Chicago criminal lawyers - My client was charged with bilking a computer monitor supplier out of thousands of dollars of equipment.
 The state claimed that my client wrote bad checks with the intent to defraud the computer monitor supplier.
-The criminal defense lawyers at Legal Defenders called the vice president of my client’s bank to testify at trial and were able to show that the bank had covered prior overdrafts but did not cover those particular checks because they had closed his account without notifying him.
+The criminal defense lawyers at John D. Ioakimidis called the vice president of my client’s bank to testify at trial and were able to show that the bank had covered prior overdrafts but did not cover those particular checks because they had closed his account without notifying him.
 After hearing the testimony of the bank president vice president, the Judge found our client Not Guilty.
-A major victory for the criminal defense lawyers at Legal Defenders in Rolling Meadows!
+A major victory for the criminal defense lawyers at John D. Ioakimidis in Rolling Meadows!

 The State alleged that my client got drunk and got into a fight with an off duty police officer who was working at a bar as a security guard.
 My client was arrested and charged with Battery.
 I was able to get the State to dismiss the Battery charges after I appeared in Court ready to proceed to trial.

 By: John D. Ioakimidis | Aug 18, 2013 | Recent Victories